Lynnesbian/love-linux-builder-mirror/README.md

 `flatpak` is used to build [flatpak][] "packages".
 It requires the flatpak command line tool.
 Of course flatpak has some kind of repo system, so you can't easily distribute a flatpak file.
 Useful.

-NOTE: Once again driver issues (blame nvidia) prevent me from testing this myself.
-If you get it working, let me know!

 ## docker ##
 `docker` does not build docker images.
 Instead it builds a docker image so you